FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

 Congratulations, you have learned how to use the dpkg-buildpackage workflow and structure to build a binary package!
 However this only concludes the beginning of your journey.
 We taught you how to use dpkg-buildpackage to build a binary package directly, but the proper way of Debian package building involves orig tarballs, source packages and debhelper.
 Furthermore, we've only packaged Python applications so far, which do not require compilation.
 Packaging compiled applications is a bit more involved.

-We'll explain orig tarballs and source packages in later tutorials.
+We'll explain orig tarballs and source packages in later tutorials, such as tutorial 6.
 In the next tutorial, let's have a look at how we can package a C application, and what debhelper is.
 You will learn what the mysterious `debian/compat` file is and what the `dh_*` boilerplate commands do.